Coronavirus forces states to order nearly one in three Americans to stay home

 Ohio has 351 cases and three deaths while Louisiana has 837 cases and 20 deaths, several in a senior care facility.
 Louisiana has the third highest number of cases per capita and saw a 10-fold increase in cases in the past week, Governor John Bel Edwards said.

 Ohio’s order will go into effect at midnight on Monday and stay in effect until April 6.
 Louisiana’s order goes into effect 5 p.m.
 CT Monday (2000 GMT) and lasts through April 12.
-Delaware’s order starts 8 a.m.
-Tuesday.

 The mayor of New York City, the epicenter of the nation’s coronavirus epidemic, on Sunday described the outbreak as the biggest domestic crisis since the Great Depression and called for the U.S. military to mobilize to help keep the healthcare system from becoming overwhelmed.